Control a Robot Dog with a Custom Viam Base Component

 ) makes the robot dog do.

-methods by specifying which corresponding commands to send to the Freenove dog server when each of these methods is called.
+It defines each method by specifying which corresponding commands to send to the Freenove dog server when the method is called.

 For example, the stop